 - Declustering: Annual average nitrate concentrations were calculated for each well for the years 2000-2020 to yield one average nitrate concentration representing recent conditions.
-Where wells have overlapping x/y coordinates, the average nitrate concentration representing the location is calculated. - Upper Zone wells outside the Management Zone and within a buffer zone of three miles around the Management Zone boundary were compiled and used in the updated highresolution analysis because nitrate occurrence does not cease at the border of the Management Zone. - Geospatial interpolation of the well point data was performed (kriging) using a search radius of 1.5 miles. - Gap areas were shown to exist where post-2000 Upper Zone nitrate well data were insufficient to produce the spatial interpolation using the 1.5-mile search criterion.
+Where wells have overlapping x/y coordinates, the average nitrate concentration representing the location is calculated. - Upper Zone wells outside the Management Zone and within a buffer zone of three miles around the Management Zone boundary were compiled and used in the updated high-resolution analysis because nitrate occurrence does not cease at the border of the Management Zone. - Geospatial interpolation of the well point data was performed (kriging) using a search radius of 1.5 miles. - Gap areas were shown to exist where post-2000 Upper Zone nitrate well data were insufficient to produce the spatial interpolation using the 1.5-mile search criterion.

 Figure 2-14 illustrates the average post-2000 nitrate concentrations for all Upper Zone wells in the proposed Management Zone and control points in the 3-mile buffer.
 This figure also shows the interpolated ambient Upper Zone post-2000 nitrate as well as the gap areas where insufficient Upper Zone nitrate data exist.
 High nitrate concentrations exist in several locations in central and eastern areas throughout the Northern Portion (Kings Subbasin Area) of the KWA Management Zone.
-Insufficient recent Upper Zone nitrate data are available in small areas of the western side of the Northern Portion (Kings Subbasin Area) of the KWA Management Zone to fully assess the extent of potential nitrate contamination across that part of the Management Zone.
+Insufficient recent Upper Zone nitrate data are available in small areas of the western side of the Northern Portion (Kings Subbasin Area) of the KWA Management Zone.